 The vision for teaching and learning

-The UTC’s approach to learning and teaching will be applied, practical and explicitly set within the context of the UTC’s technical specialisms wherever possible, within both core and technical learning.
-Teaching and learning will be collaborative activities with staff and teams of students working together to support each individual’s learning and achievement.
-Learning will increasingly be blended across disciplines as the UTC develops, while also supporting academic rigour.
-Employer-led challenge projects are at the centre of the UTC’s curriculum and they will provide the framework for exploring and developing knowledge and skills within the technical learning programme and will enable students to apply their core learning in practical contexts.
-In addition to this there will also be a commitment to the enrichment programme and the development of technical, employability and personal skills.
+The UTC’s approach to learning and teaching is applied, practically and explicitly set within the context of the UTC’s technical specialisms wherever possible, within both core and technical learning.
+Teaching and learning is collaborative.
+Activities with staff and teams of students allows there to be continuous support for each individual’s learning and achievements.
+Employer-led challenge projects are at the centre of the UTC’s curriculum and they provide the framework for exploring and developing knowledge, skills and behaviour, within the technical learning programme which enables students to apply their core learning in practical contexts.
+In addition to this, there is also a commitment to the enrichment programme and the development of technical, employability and personal skills.

 Rationale for the curriculum

 The curriculum provides a broad, general education alongside strong technical learning and skills.
-The focus on applied and contextualised learning provides an alternative to the traditional approaches available in schools and one that is co-designed and implemented with employers, PRC and ARU to match the wide range of needs and to facilitate a corresponding range of progression routes.
+The focus on applied and contextualised learning provides an alternative to the traditional approaches available in schools and one that is co-designed and implemented with employers, Peterborough College and ARU to match the wide range of needs and to facilitate a corresponding range of progression routes.
 The approach to learning is holistic and integrative with employer-led challenge projects at the centre of student learning.
-Core learning, e.g.in mathematics and science, will not take place in isolation but will increasingly be integrated with technical learning.
-There will be a clear line of sight to the real, practical engineering context that will be the hall-mark of the UTC.
-The practical application of students’ learning at the UTC will be explicit and students will know that their learning and qualifications have high ‘exchange value’ with local employers and universities because these organisations have co-designed and co-delivered the curriculum.

-GPUTC students will develop key technical skills within engineering and the built environment and also the employability skills required by today’s employers.
-When students leave GPUTC, they will be “work-ready” and as a result they will be the employees and students of choice for employers, universities, colleges and other providers.
+GPUTC students develop key technical skills within STEM and also the employability skills required by today’s employers.
+When students leave GPUTC, they are “work-ready” and as a result, they are the employees and students of choice for employers, universities, colleges and other providers.
 These skills have been identified in collaboration with the Skills Builder Partnership (https://www.skillsbuilder.org/).